-1. The Oireachtas Library & Research Service

-2. Department of Business, Enterprise and Innovation

-Development of a standardised classification scheme for public investment in research 10

-3. Department of Public Expenditure and Reform Distributed Ledger Technology Identifying and Solving Public Service Problems Using the Blockchain

-GovTech Solution Matching challenges to solutions using AI and Machine Learning

-4. Department of Justice and Equality The Economic Cost of Discrimination and the Benefits of Diversity in the Workplace

-5. Food Safety Authority of Ireland

-6. The Ireland Strategic Investment Fund

-7. Local Government Management Agency

-8. Office of the Revenue Commissioners

-Tax & Customs Technology options
+1. The Oireachtas Library & Research Service Responding to climate change and sustainability The economic, social and etinical implications of technological innovation4 2.
+Department of Business, Enterprise and Innovation Assessment of Industry emissions and carbon abatement measures for Climate Action Plan 2020 Development of a standardised classification scheme for public investment in research 10 3.
+Department of Public Expenditure and Reform Distributed Ledger Technology Identifying and Solving Public Service Problems Using the Blockchain GovTech Solution Matching challenges to solutions using AI and Machine Learning 16 Research on measuring the benefits and impact of Ireland's Open Data Initiative 4.
+Department of Justice and Equality The Economic Cost of Discrimination and the Benefits of Diversity in the Workplace 5.
+Food Safety Authority of Ireland Establish the basis for a Food Hygiene Rating Scheme (FHRS) in Ireland in order to inform policy in relation to the Regulation of the Food Sector Risk Ranking of Microbiological Hazards Data analytics for signals of emerging food safety risks FSAI and the wider food safety enforcement community in Ireland35 6.
+Local Government Management Agency Innovation in the Local Government Sector 7.
+Office of the Revenue Commissioners Tax & Customs Technology options